Using Hashtags in IT Security

 • To target new followers who might be looking at relevant keywords.
 This can be fairly broad and target mainstream keywords such as #infosec and #cybersecurity, or you have the opportunity to go way more niche and focus on topics such as #NERC or #GDPR.

-• The ability to use hashtags as a way of targeting users on paid campaigns, particularly on X.
+• Using trending hashtags as a way of targeting users on paid campaigns, particularly on X, which boosts digital marketing efforts.
+They are great for Facebook and Instagram posts too.

 “What hashtags do I use?”
 It’s a question I often get asked by users who want to share content but who don’t have a ton of time.
 Instead of promoting “write, rinse and repeat,” I thought I’d share a few simple best practices for users to keep in mind.